A RPCV's return to ethiopia#1

 We would stay for a month; however, because of work commitments, I could only visit for three weeks.
 Hirut and Ted left on 6 July, while I followed later on 11 July.
-We asked many of our Ethiopian friends where it would be best to stay.
-Hirut checked us in at the Ghion hotel.
+We asked many of our Ethiopian friends where it would be best to stay and we checked in at the Ghion hotel.

-On the 6 July, they left from Dulles airport.
+On the 6 July, Hirut and Ted left from Dulles airport.
 The occasion was rife with mixed emotions.
-Hirut was eager to see her folks, but anxious about things at home in America.
+Hirut was eager to see her folks, but anxious about things here at home.
 Ted was excited, too, but worried about language barriers, things to do, and about missing baseball.

 Over the years, I have observed many Ethiopians at Dulles airport checking in their luggage for the trip to Addis.
 Airlines are strict about how many bags and the weight each bag can have.

-The process is unsettling for those who disbelieve the restrictions and limits.
+The process is unsettling for those who have little regard for the restrictions and limits.
 I have watched many Ethiopians forced to take out as little as one pound overweight from a bag or pay an exorbitant amount of money for excess baggage.

 After they left, I marveled at our return, and wondered how Addis Ababa had changed.
 How would the in-laws react?
 What was the political situation?
 How would it be to walk the streets and roam alleys again?

 I slept little and had wild and bizarre dreams laced with vivid extracts of American and Ethiopian cultures.
-I was ecstatic to board the plane.
+I was ecstatic when I finally boarded the plane.

 What a plane ride!
 I had forgotten how long it was: 20 hours total (connection and stop times included) going there and 22 hours coming back.
 The trip was uneventful, leading to a numbness in my mind, spirit and butt.